-OUR OVERALL REACH INCREASED 30%

-With the 20th anniversary of 9/11 and Memorial Stair Climbs in over 40 U.S. cities, Laura Evans Media (LEM) created a media strategy to amplify the mission of NFFF.
+OUR OVERALL REACH INCREASED 30% With the 20th anniversary of 9/11 and Memorial Stair Climbs in over 40 U.S. cities, Laura Evans Media (LEM) created a media strategy to amplify the mission of NFFF.
 The effort started with a satellite media tour including 8 major market television hits in one morning.
 That was followed by a comprehensive media campaign resulting in dozens more local, national, and international media hits garnering millions of views.
-Broadcast viewership alone is estimated at 32 million.\

-As the NFFF prepared for its annual National Fallen Firefighters Memorial Weekend, which honors all firefighters who died in the line of duty, LEM developed a strategy to raise awareness about the Weekend and create opportunities for national and local media to pick up the live stream from Emmitsburg, Maryland.
-The effort resulted in dozens of media hits in broadcast and print reaching more than 1.25 billion\ viewers, listeners, and readers.

-\METRICS GATHERED VIA MELTWATER MEDIA MONITORING SERVICES

-OUR REACH ON THE WEB
+Broadcast viewership alone is estimated at 32 million.\ As the NFFF prepared for its annual National Fallen Firefighters Memorial Weekend, which honors all firefighters who died in the line of duty, LEM developed a strategy to raise awareness about the Weekend and create opportunities for national and local media to pick up the live stream from Emmitsburg, Maryland.
+The effort resulted in dozens of media hits in broadcast and print reaching more than 1.25 billion\ viewers, listeners, and readers. \METRICS GATHERED VIA MELTWATER MEDIA MONITORING SERVICES OUR REACH ON THE WEB

-E-MAIL MARKETING, AUDIENCE SEGMENTATION, AND IMPACT

-We continued to work to improve our user's E-mail experience and engagement.
+E-MAIL MARKETING, AUDIENCE SEGMENTATION, AND IMPACT We continued to work to improve our user's E-mail experience and engagement.
 The NFFF deployed an impact survey, to our Everyone Goes Home® audience, which helped us understand their needs and further segment the audience to deliver more targeted and relavant content.

-THERE WERE 168 E-MAIL

-BLASTS SENT IN 2021,

-THAT'S A TOTAL OF 1,693,310 E-MAILS!
-1,451 NEW SUBSCRIBERS

-JOINED US IN 2021.

-We asked: What type of E-mail content is most valuable to you?
+THERE WERE 168 E-MAIL BLASTS SENT IN 2021, THAT'S A TOTAL OF 1,693,310 E-MAILS!
+1,451 NEW SUBSCRIBERS JOINED US IN 2021.
+37.6% Strongly Agreed and 52.7% Agreed that subscribing to the Everyone Goes Home® Newsletter has increased their awareness of NFFF programs & resources We asked: What type of E-mail content is most valuable to you?